orblivion/ntfy/.sandstorm/README_DETAILS.md

 To learn about the system and/or to validate before release.
 In particular, if we make a big change like starting to use Caddy, or adding Websocket support (assuming we don't have it on day one), that the behavior stays the same.
 And we should test these with websockets and with the other kind of connection.

+- [ ] Look over code
+    * Remaniing TODOs in the source
+    * UI text is usable
 - [ ] Test that known working apps still work
     * Tusky
     * (TODO - add to list - see research)